 NOTE: All marketing materials are approved by our clients before we share them with buyers.
 This means our clients have the final say on what information we share at every stage of the marketing process.

 Caplinked allows us to monitor user access and behavior.
+We can see who entered, what they viewed, and how long they viewed it.
 It also allows us to grant and/or restrict access to information at a moment’s notice.
 It's a crucial tool to protecting confidentiality during the process.

-In summary, we advertise publicly using a blind ad which our clients approve, reach out and pre-screen interested parties, house all data within a secure Caplinked data room, and selectively choose who is granted access to that data.
+In summary, we advertise publicly using a blind ad which you approve, reach out and pre-screen interested parties, house all of your sensitive information within a secure virtual data room, and selectively choose who is granted access.

-Remember to ask your business broker how they protect confidentiality at every stage of the deal.
+It's important to ask your business broker or M&A advisor how they protect confidentiality at every stage of the deal.

 Stage 3: Due Diligence

 The closer a deal gets to closing, the higher the risk to confidentiality becomes.

 As part of their due diligence, buyers may request to meet with one or more of your key employees.
 This can pose obvious challenges and is often a major risk.

 Protecting confidentiality during due diligence really comes down to your broker's experience and expertise.
 In the example above, the buyer may refuse to purchase the business if their request is not fulfilled.

 Ultimately, it’s a judgement call.
 Can this key employee/manager be trusted to keep the knowledge of your sale confidential?
 If so, it may be appropriate to allow the buyer access.
 If the risk is too large and there are other buyers waiting in the wings, it may be worth the risk to deny their request.